 - Our 8 lovely rooms all have individual Heat/AC, reducing the need to manage temperatures in unused space.

-- We have 8 providing the ambiance our discriminating clientele want without the energy loss of conventional wood burning chimneys and flues.
+- We have 8 gas fireplaces providing the ambiance our discriminating clientele want without the energy loss of conventional wood burning chimneys and flues.
 These fireplaces also provide an energy efficient source of supplemental heat on really cold nights.